 The island is home to many beautiful churches and religious festivals.
 These are often accompanied by lively celebrations and parades.

-Dress with modesty when visiting churches or other religious sites.
+It is just common courtesy to dress modestly when visiting churches or other religious sites.

 Before traveling, ensure you have all the necessary travel documents and vaccinations.